Jason757/password-generator-webapp/README.md

 # password-generator-webapp
-This is a password generator web app using HTML5, CSS3 and JS
+This is a password generator web app which generates Random Passwords using HTML5, CSS3 and JS